-In the 1870s a Jewish group formed in Russia came to America to get away from the unrest occurring there at the time.
+In the 1870s, a Jewish group formed in Russia came to America to escape the unrest occurring there at the time.
 Around 1884, some 17 immigrants originally planned to settle at the Montefiore Colony in Pratt County.
-However, when they arrived, no land was available, so they continued westward landing in Ford County.
-Settling about 6-10 miles from Ford, Kansas, they planned a utopian farming community.
-A post office opened on January 6, 1886, and by the spring of 1887, there were some 200 people living on about nine square miles.
+However, no land was available when they arrived, so they continued westward, landing in Ford County.
+Settling 6-10 miles from Ford, Kansas, they planned a utopian farming community.
+A post office opened on January 6, 1886, and by the spring of 1887, some 200 people were living on about nine square miles.
 However, the post office closed on October 27, 1887

-Why Lasker died is also unknown, but in the years 1888-1891 they faced extremely difficult weather and many claims were sold.
+Why Lasker died is also unknown, but in 1888-1891, they faced challenging weather, and many claims were sold.
 By 1891, the settlement was gone.
 The exact location of this small community is unknown.